KnothHe/RSA/RSA/README.md

 # First of all

-This is my operating system curriculum design, I write it just because I have to choose one topic to write.
-So I chosen the topic is an analog implementation of a public encryption algorithm.
+This is my operating system curriculum design, I wrote it just because I have to chose one topic to wrote.
+So I chose the topic is an analog implementation of a public encryption algorithm.
 I do know that there is no difficulty, but there is no difficulty in other topics.
-It's here for the convenience of those who want to know hwo RSA works.
+It's here for the convenience of those who want to know how RSA(encryption algorithm) works.

 # Operation

-See the [wiki](https://www.wikiwand.com/simple/RSA_algorithm) for details.
+See the [wiki](https://en.wikipedia.org/wiki/RSA_cryptosystem) for details.

 In simple terms, there are five steps that require generating three numbers.